jdaw1/penrose_tiling/text/c.md

 ## Security ##

 [C](https://en.wikipedia.org/wiki/C_(programming_language)) is a fabulous low-level programming language, dating back to 1972.
-The language has great power over the computer on which it is running, able to inspect and alter memory, and likewise read and write from disks.
+The language has great power over the computer on which it is running, at a low level able to inspect and alter memory, and likewise read and write from disks.
 This used to be thought fast and powerful, but is now described as insecure.
 One should be careful about code downloaded from the internet; one should be more careful about C&nbsp;code downloaded from the internet.
 Indeed, since 17<small><sup>th</sup></small>&nbsp;January 2025 the US Government has been [discouraging the use&nbsp;of&nbsp;C](https://www.cisa.gov/resources-tools/resources/product-security-bad-practices):